 Retail dining options

-The new University Union has several Retail Food Shops, including many national brands.
-Some options available are:
+The new University Union has several Retail Food Shops, including many national brands such as Burger King, Chick-fil-A, Jamba Juice and Starbucks, just to name a few.

 Other campus eateries